 Corrosion affects metals in a number of ways.
 When metal structures corrode, their integrity is weakened and they become more prone to collapsing.
 Once corrosion starts, it can spread rapidly which makes it necessary to be vigilant and prevent it right when it starts.

-In this process, a protective material (usually some kind of a metal oxide) is used to provide a layer over the metal surface.
+- Passivation: In this process, a protective material (usually some kind of a metal oxide) is used to provide a layer over the metal surface.
 This layer is what barricades the surface against corrosion.
-Factors which affect the layer’s formation include the surrounding temperature, the pH of the surrounding environment and the chemical composition of the surrounding atmosphere.
-One of the additional benefits of this process is that a gradual patina is formed on the structure where this layer is applied.
-As a result the structure only grows more beautiful with the passage of time.
-This is something that can be seen on roofs that have copper tiles.
-Another example of the passivation process is the color of the Statue of Liberty.
+An example of passivation is the color of the Statue of Liberty.
 A patina, which is blue-green in color, has developed over the structure which acts as a barrier to corrosion for the copper underneath.
-Corrosion inhibitors are usually used in chemical production factories, petroleum refineries and water treatment factories.